apache/incubator-heron/website/content/docs/operators/deployment/schedulers/nomad.md

 ## Deploying with the API server

-The advantage of running the [Heron API Server](../../../heron-api-server) is that it can act as a file server to help you distribute topology package files and submit jobs to Nomad, so that you don't need to modify the configuration files mentioned above.  y using Heron’s API Server, you can set configurations such as the URI of ZooKeeper and the Nomad server once and not need to configure each machine from which you want to submit Heron topologies.
+The advantage of running the [Heron API Server](../../../heron-api-server) is that it can act as a file server to help you distribute topology package files and submit jobs to Nomad, so that you don't need to modify the configuration files mentioned above.
+By using Heron’s API Server, you can set configurations such as the URI of ZooKeeper and the Nomad server once and not need to configure each machine from which you want to submit Heron topologies.

 ## Running the API server